 The incubation period, the period between becoming infected and showing symptoms, is two to 21 days.
 Initial symptoms may include fever, chills, headaches, muscle aches and loss of appetite.
 As the disease progresses, vomiting, diarrhea, abdominal and chest pain, and sore throat can occur.
 Patients may suffer liver or kidney damage, and may bleed from injection sites or into the gastrointestinal tract, skin and internal organs.

-Ebola virus is spread through close personal contact with a person who is ill with the disease, or by contact with blood and other body fluids of an ill person.
+Ebola virus is spread through contact with blood and other body fluids of a person ill with the disease.
 In outbreaks of Ebola, person-to-person transmission frequently occurs among health care workers or family members who care for an ill person.
 The virus also has been spread through the reuse of hypodermic needles in the treatment of patients.
 Reusing needles may be a common practice in developing countries, where the health care system is underfinanced.
 U.S. medical facilities do not reuse needles.